University of Dhaka: History

-Before Dhaka University was established, near its grounds were the former buildings of Dhaka College affiliated to the University of Calcutta.
-In 1873 the college was relocated to Bahadur Shah Park.
-Later it shifted to Curzon Hall, which would become the first institute of the university.
+Before Dhaka University was established, near its grounds were the former buildings of Dhaka College, affiliated with the University of Calcutta.
+In 1873, the college was relocated to Bahadur Shah Park.
+Later it transferred to Curzon Hall, which would become the first institute of the university.

 The establishment of the university was compensation for the annulment of the 1905 Partition of Bengal.
-The partition had established the Muslim majority Eastern Bengal and Assam as a separate province, with Dhaka as its capital.
-All India Muslim League, newly formed in Dhaka, wholeheartedly supported the move.
+The partition had established the Muslim-majority Eastern Bengal and Assam as a separate province, with Dhaka as its capital.
+The All-India Muslim League, newly formed in Dhaka, wholeheartedly supported the move.

-However, the partition was abolished in 1911 due to severe opposition from Indian National Congress and Bengali Hindus.
-Deeply hurt by the decision of annulment of Bengal partition, a Muslim delegation led by Nawabb Sir Khwaja Salimullah Bahadur, the then Nawab of Dhaka demanded a university be set up in Dhaka.
-To appease the majority Muslim masses of East Bengal, Lord Curzon agreed and declared that a university as a center of excellence would be established in Dhaka.
-Nawab Sir Salimullah, who pioneered the university in Dhaka, donated 600 acres of land from his estate for this purpose.
+However, the partition was abolished in 1911 due to severe opposition from the Indian National Congress and Bengali Hindus.
+Deeply hurt by the decision of the annulment of the partition of Bengal, a Muslim delegation led by Nawab Sir Khwaja Salimullah Bahadur, the then Nawab of Dhaka, demanded a university be set up in Dhaka.
+To appease the majority Muslim masses of East Bengal, Lord Curzon agreed and declared that a university as a centre of excellence would be established in Dhaka.
+Khwaja Salimullah, who pioneered the university in Dhaka, 600 acres of land from his estate was acquired for this purpose.

-In 1913, public opinion was invented before the university scheme was given its final shape.
-The secretary of state approved it in December 1913.
-The first vice-chancellor of the university, Philip Joseph Hartog, formerly academic registrar of the University of London for 17 years was appointed.
+In 1913, public opinion was invited before the university scheme was given its final shape.
+The Secretary of State approved it in December 1913.
+The first vice-chancellor of the university, Philip Joseph Hartog, formerly the academic registrar of the University of London for 17 years, was appointed.

-Established in 1921 under the Dacca University Act 1920 of the Indian Legislative Council, it is modeled after British universities.
+Established in 1921 under the Dacca University Act 1920 of the Indian Legislative Council, it is modelled after British universities.
 Lord Ronaldshay, Governor of Bengal between 1917 and 1922, was its first chancellor.
 He designated Nawaab Syed Shamsul Huda a life member of the university.
 On Huda's recommendation, Lord Ronaldshay appointed Ahmad Fazlur Rahman as a provost.